micag2025/llmed_certification_FineTuneFlow/README.md

 ## Project Overview (Description)

-This project develops a scalable, efficient workflow for selecting, fine-tuning, and evaluating open-source LLMs (e.g. BART, T5, LLaMA, Mistral, Qwen) for the task of dialogue summarization, using a subset of the benchmark [Highlightsum dataset](https://huggingface.co/datasets/knkarthick/highlightsum) as a test dataset.
+This project develops a scalable, efficient workflow for selecting, fine-tuning, and evaluating open-source LLMs (e.g. BART, T5, LLaMA, Mistral, Qwen) for the task of dialogue summarization, using a subset of the benchmark [HighlightSum dataset](https://huggingface.co/datasets/knkarthick/highlightsum) as a test dataset.
 The codebase automates model selection via benchmarking, applies QLoRA for parameter-efficient fine-tuning, and outputs deployable artifacts.

 ---